assuncaocharles/ngx-indexed-db/README.md

 ### update<T>(storeName: string, value: T): Observable<T[]>

 Adds or updates a record in store with the given value and key.
-Return all items present in the store
+Return item updated

 - @param storeName The name of the store to update
 - @param value The new value for the entry